 If you read my books or browse this site you will see that I am a huge fan of critical thinking.
 Ok… maybe I’m a little obsessed with it.
 But I have good reasons!
 Critical thinking is crucial for living a happy and healthy life in our modern world.
-I think most of us grown ups know that it true and we try to be critical thinkers.
-But it isn’t just true for adults.
-Children need to learn critical thinking too, and with the flood of misinformation and just plain bad information that they encounter online and in daily life, kids today need to learn healthy skepticism as early as possible!
+I think most of us grown ups know that is true and we try to be critical thinkers.
+But children need to learn critical thinking too.
+Especially now with the flood of misinformation that kids encounter online and in daily life, they need to learn healthy skepticism as early as possible!

 The good news is that there is now abundant research that shows that they can learn critical thinking skills if they are taught about them in a fun and kid-friendly way.
 That is what my Beyond Belief book series is all about.
-Beyond Belief books help little critical thinkers sharpen their skills with fun paranormal adventure stories that follow the adventure of a Kenai, a kid skeptic who solves mysteries by debunking them.
+Beyond Belief books help little critical thinkers (ages 8 to tweens) sharpen their skills with fun paranormal mysteries that follow the adventures of a Kenai, a kid skeptic.
 A reviewer once described the Beyond belief books as “Goonies meets Ghost Hunters” and I think that is a perfect!

 The first book in the series, aptly named “The Adventure Begins”